wiseman-timelord/Chat-Gradio-Gguf/README.md

 # ![Chat-Windows-Gguf](media/project_banner.jpg)

 ### Status
-Beta - It works, but thngs are still being worked out.
-Current developments are...
+Beta - Release version works (at least on Windows), but thngs are still being worked on.
+Current developments for next version are...
 - Overhaul of interface.
 - Re-implementation of TTS.
 - Lots of fixing things.